sunpaq/monkc/README.md

 ## Overview

-**Monk-C**, is a toolkit for OOP programming use pure C (static library). the aim of Monk-C is to support OOP in pure C with some tiny C macros, functions and even a light preprocessor.
+**Monk-C**, is a toolkit for OOP programming use pure C (static library). the aim of Monk-C is to support OOP in pure C with some tiny C macros, functions and even a light preprocessor (optional).
 Monk-C is inspired by Apple Objective-C and gcc builtin "Constructing Calls".
 It is tiny and primitive but full of fun.
 I use it to play with my RaspberryPi and it really vary suitable for the ARM/Linux based embeded systems.
 It is open source under **BSD** license(3-clause license).
 I written it under the X86/Linux platform and X86/MacOS ARM/Linux is also fully tested and supportted both 32bit and 64bit.

 ###### Monk-C is based on **C99** standard
 ###### No stable version released now, developing commit: 0.1.140223